 If you know exactly the kind of camp you’re looking to work in, say a camp for learning Mandarin just search for a program as if you were going to be a camper and then find the employment section on their website.

-Even if the camp’s mission is not to teach English, per say, it is not uncommon for some camps to have English as the medium of instruction for a variety of reasons.
-Of course, getting around your chosen country may present some obstacles, but many camps that are willing to hire native English speakers from abroad take that into account when making arrangements for their staff.
-That said, knowing or learning some of the regional language before you go is nonetheless both a good selling point for yourself and useful in that it will inevitably make your life easier.
+Even if the camp’s mission is not to teach English, per se, it is not uncommon for some camps to have English as the medium of instruction for a variety of reasons.
+Of course, getting around your chosen country may present some obstacles, but many camps are willing to hire native English speakers from abroad to take that into account when making arrangements for their staff.
+That said, knowing or learning some of the regional languages before you go is nonetheless both a good selling point for yourself and useful in that it will inevitably make your life easier.

-Either prior to or after interviews, many camps will contact references and begin to make sure you have the necessary paperwork for employment.
-This may include things like copies of your passport, proof of required certification (if applicable), and possibly proof of health insurance, a driver’s license, a diploma, a background check, etc. Interviews often take place over the phone or on Skype, and may also lead to another set of interviews.
+Either before or after interviews, many camps will contact references and begin to make sure you have the necessary paperwork for employment.
+This may include things like copies of your passport, proof of required certification (if applicable), and possibly proof of health insurance, a driver’s license, a diploma, a background check, etc. Interviews often occur over the phone or on Skype and may also lead to another set of interviews.
 Everything completely depends on the specific camp and/or company.

 It’s important to note that the type of visa is contingent on your nationality, the length of your stay, and the specific position.
-While many of the camps offer assistance in obtaining the visa, almost all countries require that you have the right visa before you enter their country, as opposed to switching visa types upon arrival.
+While many of the camps offer assistance in obtaining the visa, almost all countries require that you have the right visa before you enter their country instead of switching visa types upon arrival.
 That means that you can’t usually enter a country on a tourist visa and then apply for a work visa from within.